Learning about Authentic Native American Jewelry and Art

 Much like a good pair of shoes, a piece of jewelry needs to fit its wearer.
 Generally, this really depends on the type of jewelry as necklaces and earrings are one size fits most, other items such as bracelets and rings can be more specific in the owner’s size.

-When you are Shopping
+When You Are Shopping

-What determines price?
+What determines the price?

 The amount of money you are expecting to pay for the jewelry depends on many factors.
 The purity and rarity of the materials used to create the piece are huge factors.
 A small gemstone can range from a few dollars to a few thousand dollars depending on what type of stone it is.
 Is the jewelry machine made or handmade?
 Who was the artist that made it and what technique was used in its creation?